unjs/nitro/docs/content/2.deploy/providers/azure.md

 | **[routes](https://learn.microsoft.com/en-us/azure/static-web-apps/configuration#routes)** | All prerendered routes are added.
 Additionally, if you do not have an `index.html` file an empty one is created for you for compatibility purposes and also requests to `/index.html` are redirected to the root directory which is handled by `/api/server`.  | `[]` |

 ### Custom Configuration

-You can alter the Nitro generated configuration with a `custom.staticwebapp.config.json` file in your project root.
+You can alter the Nitro generated configuration using `azure.config` option.

 Custom routes will be added and matched first.
 In the case of a conflict (determined if an object has the same route property), custom routes will override generated ones.